zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

    The following operations will cause data loss and for development / testing only.

    Package installations will require you to add ``zammad run`` before the command itself.

+   Don't forget to stop Zammad before trying to drop the database!

 .. code-block:: sh